-providing a group of client managers of said server cluster

-- providing a group of message managers of said server cluster, said group comprising message managers having at least one destination - connecting a message client to a client manager node of said group of client managers of said server cluster - transmitting a message from said message client to said client manager node, - depending on the content of said message, sending message data by said client manager across at least one multicast communication channel connected to said client manager, said message data comprising a destination information addressing a destination - receiving said message data by all message managers having said destination addressed by said destination information and storing said message data on data storage means of said message managers.
+- providing a group of client managers of said server cluster, said group of client managers comprising a plurality of client manager nodes; - providing a group of message managers of said server cluster, said group of message managers comprising a plurality of message managers having at least one destination, said destination being at last one of a queue and a topic; - connecting a message client to a client manager node of said group of client managers of said server cluster; - transmitting a message from said message client to said client manager node; - depending on the content of said message, sending message data by said client manager across at least one multicast communication channel connected to said client manager, said message data comprising a destination information addressing a destination; and - receiving said message data by all message managers having said destination addressed by said destination information and storing said message data on data storage means of said message managers.

-8. A method according to claim 7, further comprising the steps of depending on a list of client subscriptions of said message manager, sending message data containing a client information from one message manager across said at least one multicast communication channel, receiving said message data by the client manager addressed by said client information transmitting, depending on the content of said message data, a message to the message client addressed by said client information by said client manager.
+8. The method of claim 7, further comprising the steps of:

+- depending on a list of client subscriptions of said message manager, sending message data comprising a client information from one message manager across said at least one multicast communication channel; - receiving said message data by the client manager addressed by said client information; and - transmitting, depending on the content of said message data, a message to the message client addressed by said client information by said client manager.

-9. A method according to claim 8 wherein in said group of message managers primary message managers and backup message managers are provided, each backup message manager containing the same destinations as one associated primary message manager and controlling regularly whether said associated primary message manager functions, wherein each backup manager monitors the multicast communication on said multicast communication channel and stores the same message data as said associated primary message manager, and wherein each backup manager does not send any message data unless said associated primary message manager fails to function.
+9. The method of claim 8 wherein in said group of message managers primary message managers and backup message managers are provided, each backup message manager containing the same destinations as one associated primary message manager and controlling regularly whether said associated primary message manager functions, wherein each backup manager monitors the multicast communication on said multicast communication channel and stores the same message data as said associated primary message manager, and wherein each backup manager does not send any message data unless said associated primary message manager fails to function.

-10. A method according to claim 9 where each backup message manager is associated a channel rank and where upon failure a primary the associated backup message manager having the lowest or highest channel rank changes its status and becomes a primary message manager.
+10. The method of claim 9 where each backup message manager is associated a channel rank and where upon failure of a primary message manager, the associated backup message manager having the lowest or highest channel rank changes its status and becomes a primary message manager.

-11. A method according to claim 7, wherein, if the message size exceeds a maximum message size value, said message to be transmitted between said message client and said message manager is fragmented by the message manager or by the message client and sent as a separate command.
+11. The method of claim 7, wherein, if the message size exceeds a maximum message size value, said message to be transmitted between said message client and said message manager is fragmented by the message manager or by the message client and sent as a separate command.

-12. A method according to claim 1, wherein at least two multicast communication channels are present, and wherein either every client manager node is connected to all of said multicast communication channels and every message manager node is connected to only one of said multicast communication channels or every message manager node is connected to all of said multicast communication channels or every message manager node is connected to all of said multicast communication channels or every message manager node is connected to all of said multicast communication channels and every client manager node is connected to only one of said multicast communication channels.
+12. The method of claim 1, wherein at least two multicast communication channels are present, and wherein either every client manager node is connected to all of said 5 multicast communication channels and every message manager node is connected to only one of said multicast communication channels or every message manager node is connected to all of said multicast communication channels and every client manager node is connected to only one of 10 said multicast communication channels.

-13. A computer program product comprising a computer usable medium having computer readable program code means embodied therein for enabling a computer to serve as a client manager in a server cluster, the program product comprising computer readable code means for enabling the computer to establish a connection to a message client,
+13. A computer-readable medium having computer readable program code means embodied therein for enabling a computer to serve as a client manager in a server cluster, the computer-readable medium comprising computer readable code means for enabling the computer:

+to establish a connection to a message client;